 Learn As You Go

-Now that you’ve accepted that starting small is okay, and you’ve identified your strengths, let’s explore how to get started and learn a little along the way.
+Now that you’ve accepted that starting small is okay, and you’ve identified your strengths, let’s explore how to get started and learn a little about marketing your startup along the way.

 Here are two different ways to get started with digital marketing based on which basic marketing skills are strengths of yours.